Some Do’s and Don’ts When Looking to Invest in Science and Tech Companies

-Make sure you have a grasp of the technology, the management team and the market.
-In your initial evaluation some of the things you should assess may include the following:
+Make sure you have a grasp of the technology, the management team, and the market.
+In your initial evaluation, some of the things you should assess may include the following:

 Make sure you are familiar with the people running the company.
 What are their backgrounds?
 Communicate directly with them.
 Talk to others who may know them.
 The best ideas only see the light of day when they are shepherded by a strong leadership team.

 Expert Tip | Focus on the founding team.
 David Pakman, a partner at Venrock, says: “We spend the most amount of time thinking about the founders and the early team before investing.”
 Like other VCs, David recognizes that the driving force behind innovation is great entrepreneurial leadership.
-Source – https://www.propelx.com/evaluate-startup-founders-invest/
+Source – https://www.propelx.com/blog/evaluate-startup-founders-invest/

 2.)
 Is there a market for the product: Is this something that people would spend money on?
 How big is that market?

 Expert Tip | Evaluate startups from both a business and scientific perspective.
-Roz Potter, a biomedical principles consultant, explains “neither business intelligence nor scientific intelligence should operate separately or one in favor of the other.”
-Investors must question both the innovation’s “potential valuation” and whether it will “really do this…How do you invest in something, even though it has the potential for a billion dollars, if you don’t know if it’s going to work or not?” source – https://www.propelx.com/biopharma-investment-tips-industry-expert/
+Roz Potter, a biomedical principles consultant, explains, “neither business intelligence nor scientific intelligence should operate separately or one in favor of the other.”
+Investors must question both the innovation’s “potential valuation” and whether it will “really do this…How do you invest in something, even though it has the potential for a billion dollars if you don’t know if it’s going to work or not?” source – https://www.propelx.com/blog/biopharma-investment-tips-industry-expert/

 3.)
 Competition: What does the playing field look like?
 You want the field to be tilted in favor of your possible investment.
 Less competition is better.

 Expert Tip | Realize competitors exist.
 Ensure the startup team has planned for strategic partnerships to increase their chances of success.
 As a serial entrepreneur and seasoned investment advisor, Jason Holt believes, “If all of the other upfront items check out, you do eventually get to examining the technology, its differentiation as well as the strength of the intellectual property position.
-One thing I’ve come to realize, however, is that you often find companies with virtually identical technology, or identical enough as far as the marketplace is concerned, and the difference in the success of company A versus company B comes down to things like a novel business model or a strategic partnership that blocks a competitor from gaining access to the market.
-Business execution can often trump technology – something that took me a while to wrap my head around.” source – https://www.propelx.com/jason-holt-interview/
+One thing I’ve come to realize, however, is that you often find companies with virtually identical technology or identical enough as far as the marketplace is concerned.
+The difference in the success of company A versus company B comes down to things like a novel business model or a strategic partnership that blocks a competitor from gaining access to the market.
+Business execution can often trump technology – something that took me a while to wrap my head around.” source – https://www.propelx.com/blog/jason-holt-interview/

 For more Do’s and Don’ts when looking to invest in Science and Tech companies, check out the complete Part 1 of our Our 5-Part Guide to Angel Investing.